 Carbondale in Lackawanna County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 34.337′ N, 75° 30.15′ W. Marker is in Carbondale, Pennsylvania, in Lackawanna County.
-Marker is at the intersection of Main Street (Business U.S. 6) and 6th Avenue, on the right when traveling north on Main Street.
+41° 34.345′ N, 75° 30.171′ W. Marker is in Carbondale, Pennsylvania, in Lackawanna County.
+Marker is on Main Street (Business U.S. 6) north of 6th Avenue, on the left when traveling north.
 Touch for map.
-Marker is at or near this postal address: Memorial Park, Carbondale PA 18407, United States of America.
+Marker is at or near this postal address: 1 North Main Street, Carbondale PA 18407, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on October 25, 2016.
-This page originally submitted on October 25, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 255 times since then and 4 times this year.
-Photos: 1, 2, 3. submitted on October 25, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page was last revised on July 17, 2020.
+It was originally submitted on July 17, 2020, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 82 times since then and 6 times this year.
+Photos: 1, 2. submitted on July 17, 2020, by William Fischer, Jr. of Scranton, Pennsylvania.